SungJaeYu/SungJaeYu.github.io/about.md

 ## About

-I am Programmer at Republic of Korea AF
+Blog For
-Blog For Study
+My Computer Science Study of Algorithms, Machine Learning, Computer Network, etc...